rcook/beginning-practical-haskell/part01a.md

 To further reduce the use of parentheses, Haskell also assigns the highest precedence of all infix operators to function application.

-Moving our `addIntegers` function to a source file, we get:
+Moving our `addIntegers` function to a source file and adding its type signature, we get:

 ```haskell
 addIntegers :: Integer -> Integer -> Integer